luiscabrera77/ecommerce-backend/README.md

 - [Questions](#questions)

 ## Installation
-Download the code and do a npm install.
-Edit the package.json and create a .env file with your own data.
-Run mysql -u root -p and then source db/schema.sql to create initial tables.
+Download the code, and do a npm install.
+Review the package.json and create a .env file with your own data.
+Run "mysql -u root -p" and then "source db/schema.sql" to create initial tables.
 Then, execute "npm run seed" to populate the database with seed data.
 Start the server with "npm start" and the API will start responding on localhost:3001.

 ## Usage
 Use Insomnia or Postman to interact with the API.
 Consult the models for detailed information of each table and the association methods.